 With the grocery model on the decline and disturbances to the foodservice distribution model, seeking out innovative solutions to get product to consumers is a crucial pivot point, solving for the immediate surplus of foodservice goods as well as contributing to the future of the food supply—through delivery, commissaries, direct-to-consumer models, and even drones.
 A Denver, Co. distributor is leading the charge in this area, completely pivoting their foodservice model to a direct-to-consumer delivery-based business following restaurant closures due to Covid.
 At first, they offered foodservice-sized packaging to consumers at wholesale prices, and due to scale and demand, have now optimized to offer smaller pack sizes, delivering goods directly to consumers’ doors without the retailer middleman.

-Through technologies ranging from blockchain to Artificial Intelligence and beyond, agribusiness can take heed from consumer goods and financial industries and their integration of advanced technology to create a more efficient and transparent operating model.
-At the ground level, the eye toward Smart Agriculture employs data learning and algorithms to optimize crop production in real time—through sensors, drones, and even early forms of AI and robotics, also known as the FaaS (Farming as a Service) model.
+Through technologies ranging from blockchain to Artificial Intelligence, agribusiness can take heed from consumer goods and financial industries and their integration of advanced technology to create a more efficient and transparent operating model.
+At the ground level, the eye toward Smart Agriculture employs data learning and algorithms to optimize crop production in real time—through sensors, drones and even early forms of AI and robotics, also known as the FaaS (Farming as a Service) model.
 In addition to optimizing production, the IoT is driving responsiveness and efficiency in trade settings as well due to the hyper-transparency and responsiveness of blockchain integration.
 This technology not only helps optimize the supply chain from end to end, but also delivers on the values that consumers now have come to expect from their food sources.
 With increased pressure on production in the coming decades due to an exponentially rising population, adoption of advanced technologies will be a crucial step in the future of agriculture.

 The extremely fragmented and diversified global marketplace is facing a reckoning, with countless mass retailers across categories shuttering multiple locations and, in some cases, filing for bankruptcy.
 In times of need, humans band together, pooling resources and taking care of their loved ones and communities, and to thrive into the future, corporations and agribusiness must do just the same.
 The long-championed public-private partnership (PPP) model is becoming a distinct reality allowing the agricultural sector to partner with private ventures (e.g., grocery, R&D kitchens in foodservice and CPG operations), achieving short-term goals like keeping prices down and sheltering the burden on consumers, as well as long-term opportunities for growth, contract security and efficiency.